Dak-galbi

-Dak-galbi, or spicy stir-fried chicken, is a popular South Korean dish made by stir-frying marinated diced chicken in a gochujang-based sauce with sweet potatoes, cabbage, perilla leaves, scallions, tteok (rice cake), and other ingredients.
-In Korean, galbi means rib, and usually refers to braised or grilled short ribs.
-Dak-galbi is not made with chicken ribs, however, and the dish gained this nickname during the post-War era when chicken was used as a substitute for pork ribs.
+Dak-galbi, or spicy stir-fried chicken, is a popular South Korean dish made by stir-frying marinated diced chicken in a gochujang-based sauce with sweet potatoes, cabbage, Korean perilla, spring onion, tteok (rice cake), and other ingredients.
+Lettuce and perilla leaves may be served as ssam (wrap) vegetables.
 Many dak-galbi restaurants have round hot plates that are built into the tables.

-Lettuce and perilla leaves are served as ssam (wrap) vegetables.
+In Korean, galbi means rib and usually refers to braised or grilled short ribs.
+Dak-galbi is not made with chicken ribs, however, and the dish gained this nickname when chicken was used as a substitute for pork ribs.

-History and etymology
+History

-This dish was developed in the 1960s as grilled chicken-pieces, an inexpensive anju accompaniment to alcoholic drinks in small taverns on the outskirts of Chuncheon.
-It replaced the comparatively expensive gui dishes which were grilled over charcoal.
-Dak-galbi spread to Chuncheon's main districts, where the livestock industry was thriving and offered fresh ingredients with no need for refrigeration.
+The dish was developed in the 1960s as an anju (accompaniment to alcoholic drinks) in a seonsuljip (pub) in Chuncheon.
+Kim Yeong-seok, an owner of a pork restaurant, is credited with inventing the dish in the 1960s when he used chicken instead of pork when pork ran out.
+It was originally called dakbulgogi (닭불고기) and grilled over charcoal.

+Dak-galbi later spread to Chuncheon's main districts, where the livestock industry was thriving.
 As a relatively cheap dish served in large portions, it gained popularity with soldiers and students on a budget and earned the nickname "commoners' galbi or "university student's galbi in the 1970s.

-The dish is a local specialty of Chuncheon and is often referred to as Chuncheon-dak-galbi.
-An annual festival dedicated to dak-galbi is held in Chuncheon, where there is also a dak-galbi alley with a large number of dak-galbi restaurants.

-In Seoul

-There is a dak-galbi street in Myeong-dong, Seoul, and there are dozens of restaurants there.
+Due to the overseas popularity of the 2002 drama Winter Sonata which was filmed in Chuncheon, dak-galbi was introduced to foreign countries.

+Regional characteristics

+In Chuncheon, there are dozens of restaurants in Myeongdong Dakgalbi Street.
+Chuncheon Mak-guksu & Dak-galbi Festival is held every year to celebrate the two local dishes.

+In 1970s-1980s Taebaek, muldakgalbi (물닭갈비) was invented.
+Marinated chicken is cooked in broth.
+Glass noodles, various vegetables, and shepherd's purse are added.